eric-yates/National-Parks-SQL-Database/README.md

 ### Installing

 Download PostgreSQL [here](https://www.postgresql.org/download/).
-Or use any other SQL database of your choice.
+Or these scripts should work with any other SQL database of your choice.

 While not technically necessary, PgAdmin4 is very useful for setting up and interacting with PostgreSQL databases.
 Download [here](https://www.pgadmin.org/download/).